fsmosca/ThinkerJudge/README.md

 The analyzed games will be saved in `out_WorldChamp1972.pgn` and the analyzed positions will be saved in `human_eval.csv` which can be used to generate average errors of players.

 See the [help page](https://github.com/fsmosca/ThinkerJudge/wiki/Help) for more command line options.

+##### Generate stats
+This will generate plot in png format and save stats to stats.txt.
+Head to head average error per game are also saved in csv format.
+`python stats.py >stats.txt`

 ### A. Average error in centipawn comparison